agiresearch/InstructGLM/README.md

-# InstructGLM: Natural Language is All a Graph Needs
+# GraphLLM: Natural Language is All a Graph Needs

-This repo presents implementation of the **InstructGLM** and provide a natural language interface for graph machine learning:
+This repo presents implementation of the **InstructGLM** (Instruction-finetuned Graph Language Model) and provide a natural language interface for graph machine learning:

 >  **Paper**: Natural Language is All a Graph Needs <br>